IMPORTANT: No additional bug fixes or documentation updates will be released for this version.

 For information on how to perform cross-cluster searches on SIEM indices, see:

-- Beats (version 7.x or later) or other data shippers installed for each system you want to monitor.
+- Beats shippers (version 7.x or later) installed for each system you want to monitor.

 If you use a third-party collector to ship data to the SIEM app, you must